bracke/AdaFormat/README.md

 This is a frontend for the program reformat which will reformat and syntax colour Ada source code.
 The output is either text or RTF depending on what features are selected (syntax colouring => rtf).

-NOTE: This is a RISC OS app.
+NOTE: This is a RISC OS app and will not run on other platforms.

 ## Frontend use